OCA/account-financial-tools/currency_rate_update/README.rst

 Import exchange rates from the Internet.

-The module is able to use 4 different sources:
+The module is able to use the following sources:

 1. Admin.ch
    Updated daily, source in CHF.